-Calcium plays a key role in keeping our bodies healthy, not just for strong bones and teeth, but also for regulating muscle contractions, including the heart.1
+Calcium plays a key role in keeping our bodies healthy, not just for maintaining normal bones and teeth, but also for regulating muscle function.1

 On the whole, most people get quite a bit of calcium from dairy products.
 However, these are firmly off the menu for vegans.

 So, it’s particularly important for vegans to find some good alternative calcium sources to milk products.

 Fortunately, we have sourced the most calcium rich foods and information to help you add calcium to your diet without compromising your diet.

 Calcium is important for people of all ages.
 It helps maintain healthy bones and teeth strong.
 Many people can get the right amount of calcium they need through eating a varied, balanced diet.